 10. Car Rental and Ride-Sharing Program Benefits

-- Visa Discounts on Car Rentals — up to 25% discount plus other perks at Hertz, Avis, Budget, and National
+- Visa Discounts on Car Rentals — Receive up to a 25% discount plus other perks at Hertz, Avis, and National

-Use the Chase Sapphire Preferred card to reserve and pay for the rental car, decline the rental car agency’s CDW or LDW coverage and have coverage for damage, theft, loss of use, and applicable towing.
+Use the Chase Sapphire Preferred card (or a combination of Chase Ultimate Rewards points and your Chase Sapphire Preferred card) to reserve and pay for the rental car, then decline the rental car agency’s CDW or LDW coverage for damage, theft, loss of use, and applicable towing.

 12. Trip Cancellation and Trip Interruption Coverage